-On September 2016, I moved to Manchester to study a Master in International Human Resource Management & Comparative Industrial Relations at Alliance Manchester Business School.
+On September 2016, I moved to Manchester to study a Master of Science in International Human Resource Management & Comparative Industrial Relations at Alliance Manchester Business School.
 The reason why I chose Manchester over other universities was the content and the reputation of the programme: it is not only among the best in the UK but it is also one of the handful of programmes in the country that covers Industrial Relations alongside Human Resource Management.

 The University of Manchester lives up to its worldwide reputation.
 It provides students with hundreds of opportunities to develop their skills and enhance their employability.
 From dozens of clubs and societies to an endless range of volunteering and leadership opportunities, there is something for everyone.
 Throughout my year abroad, I participated in a Student Debate representing Manchester Business School, volunteered as a tree planter, retail assistant and fund raiser for local charities, engaged as a guest speaker in career talks with high school students, joined the International Society and the Women in Business Club and led student trips to Cambridge and Snowdonia, Conwy and Llandudno.